accuracy-eminent/speciesdistmap/README.md

-species occurrence (data from [GBIF](https://www.gbif.org/)) to get the species niche, calculating the Z-score for each bioclimatic variable based on these statistics for each grid on the world map, and suitability for each grid square is calculated as the maximum absolute Z-score relative to the species niche.
+species occurrence (data from [GBIF](https://www.gbif.org/)) to get the species niche, calculating the Z-score for each bioclimatic variable based on these statistics for each grid on the world map, and suitability for each grid square is calculated as the maximum absolute Z-score (i.e. the most limiting variable) relative to the species niche.